-We spend the time with you upfront so we clearly understand your product requirements.
-For contract manufacturing, this is a critical part of our process and allows us to employ end-to-end process management to monitor the production process in detail through effective quality controls.
+We spend the time with you upfront so we clearly understand your product needs.
+For contract manufacturing, this is a critical part of our process and allows us to employ end-to-end process management to keep our eyes across the production process in detail through effective quality controls.

-We utilise our international network of prescreened factories to help maximise production, enhance quality and reduce costs.
+We work with an international network of prescreened factories every day to help maximise production and quality and keep costs down.

-With a full suite of machine engineering capabilities at our disposal, through factories we can trust, no project is beyond reach.
+With a full suite of machine engineering equipment at our disposal, through factories we trust, no project is beyond reach.

 When trading with China, we engage eight core services at various points throughout our process.